 Make these Banana Walnut Muffins your way

-Skip the icing drizzle and make a crunchy nut topping by mixing 2 tbsp flour, 2 tbsp oats, 1/4 cup chopped walnuts, 1/4 cup brown sugar, and 2 tbsp melted butter.
+- Skip the icing drizzle and make a crunchy nut topping by mixing 2 tablespoon flour, 2 tablespoon oats, ¼ cup chopped walnuts, ¼ cup brown sugar, and 2 tablespoon melted butter.
 Then top the muffins prior to baking.

 More Banana Recipes you may enjoy